hzhreal/filesystem-crypt/README.md

 - The encrypted file is structured as follows: Nonce - Data - HMAC SHA1 hash

 ## Decryption
-- User inputs AES GCM key and HMAC SHA1 key
+- User inputs AES key and HMAC SHA1 key
 - Key gets hashed repeatedly using SHA256
 - Nonce gets obtained from the start of the file
 - Data gets decrypted using AES256-GCM